RobTheThief/battleships-ci-3/README.md

 #### Solved Bugs

 - Having split the code up into modules the run_game function needed to me accessible
-in helpers but importing run into helpers caused a circular import error.
+in helpers but importing run.py into helpers caused a circular import error.
-    - I was able to export the function by creating a function that takes in a function
+  - I decided to create a package with all the modules in it and only use
-    as a parameter and saves it to a dictionary in the global scope of the helpers module.
+    run.py to import and run run_game().
+This gave the other functions access
+    to the run_game function.

+- Entering zero or minus values gave unusual bugs like upon entering the borad
+size and ship number, after login the game would immediatly declare that you
+lost the game and start a new one.
+- Doing so during the game when entering coordinates would result in random
+coordinates being fired upon.
+  - For both of these bugs the solution was to add a check into the validate_input
+  function for zero or minus integers.

 #### Remaining Bugs

-- No remaining bugs found
+- No remaining bugs found.

 ### Further Testing